-- What is the single most important outcome that you hope to acheve with weight loss? - What would stand in the way of achieving this outcome? - Is there a first step that you are ready to take? - What impact will the changes we have discussed have on your life? - Obesity is a chronic problem.
+- What concerns you most about your weight? - What is the single most important outcome that you hope to acheve with weight loss? - What would stand in the way of achieving this outcome? - Is there a first step that you are ready to take? - What impact will the changes we have discussed have on your life? - Obesity is a chronic problem.
 What frequency and type of follow-up would be most helpful?